taikoxyz/simple-taiko-node/README.md

 To run your node as a proposer, configure the optional environment varibles in this `.env` file.

+Set `ENABLE_PROPOSER` to true (deleting the default false and typing true in its place).

+Next you have to set `L1_PROPOSER_PRIVATE_KEY` to that of your wallet's private key that has some balance on L1.
+It will use it to propose blocks.

+After that you need set `L2_SUGGESTED_FEE_RECIPIENT` to your layer 2 address.

+Finally you can save the `.env` and start proposing by starting up your node again.

 ### Run the node

 #### Start